sfn-software/protocol/README.md

 A file **should** be considered executable if at least one `x` is present in the Unix `rwx rwx rwx` tuple.
 On Windows, this field **should** be ignored.

+### Choosing a default opcode

+At the time of writing, most sfn implementations support L4, so it currently makes sense to implement L5 and then default to FILE_WITH_MD5 with options to upgrade to FILE_L5 / downgrade to FILE.

 # Plans for future versions